planetf1/maestro-knowledge/tests/e2e/README.md

 uv run pytest tests/e2e/test_mcp_weaviate_e2e.py -v -m "e2e"
 ```

-The `pyproject.toml` has `addopts = "-m 'unit or integration'"` which excludes E2E tests by default to keep regular test runs fast.
-Always include `-m "e2e"` when running E2E tests manually.
+E2E tests are discovered by pytest but will skip if the required environment variables are not set or services are unavailable.
+You can run them explicitly with `-m "e2e"` or use the MCP E2E script.

 ### Local Testing